 An Individual Development Account (IDA) is a special savings vehicle that helps families and individuals with limited financial resources build assets, gain valuable training, and enter the financial mainstream.

-IMPORTANT: In order to apply, you must first complete a pre-qualifying questionaire.
-Applicants must be registered for or have completed one of following business classes within a year of applying and submit proof of attendance (if the class was taken outside of MCNW).
+NOTE: Applicants must have completed one of following business classes within a year of applying and submit proof of attendance (if the class was taken outside of MCNW).

 1) Mercy Corps NW Understand Your Credit Seminar To register, click here.

 2) Mercy Corps NW Business Foundations I: To view upcoming classes, click here.

 3) Mercy Corps NW Business Foundations II: To view upcoming classes, click here.

 4) Mercy Corps NW Business Plan Workshop: To view upcoming classes, click here.

 5) Livelihood NW Business Development Workshop Series: To view upcoming classes, click here.

 (Other classes can be considered for credit towards the requirements.
 If you have taken a class that comprises at least 18 hours, feel free to run it by us).